dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 |  6 | F  | X  |  ..  |  X  | 6  | F  |  X | .. | X  | 6  | F  | .. | X  |    |    |

 Now, all of the memory in the heap is available to allocate (except for the overhead used to store the status of each chunk), and everything looks perfectly fine.
-But now the code keeps executing and it will arrive at the following instruction:
+But now the code keeps executing, and it will arrive at the following instruction:

 ```c
 alloc(7);
 ```

-Pretty small allocation and we have plenty of space... no wait.
-The heap is mostly empty but we can't allocate just 7 bytes because all the free blocks are too small.
+Pretty small allocation, and we have plenty of space... no wait.
+The heap is mostly empty, but we can't allocate just 7 bytes because all the free blocks are too small.
 That is _fragmentation_ in a nutshell.

 How do we solve this issue?
 The idea is pretty straightforward, every time a memory location is being freed, we do the following:

-* First check if it is adjacent to to other free locations (both directions: previous and next)
+* First check if it is adjacent to other free locations (both directions: previous and next)
-    * If `ptr_to_free + ptr_to_free_size == next_node` then merge the two nodes and create a single node of `ptr_to_free_size + next_node_size` (notice we don't ned to add the size of `Heap_node` because `ptr` should be the address immediately after the struct).
+    * If `ptr_to_free + ptr_to_free_size == next_node` then merge the two nodes and create a single node of `ptr_to_free_size + next_node_size` (notice we don't need to add the size of `Heap_node` because `ptr` should be the address immediately after the struct).
     * If `prev_node_address + prev_node_size + sizeof(Heap_Node) == ptr_to_free` then merge the two nodes and create a single node of `prev_node_size + ptr_to_free_size`
 * If not just mark this location as free.

 There are different ways to implement this:

 * Adding a `next` and `prev` pointer to the node structure.
 This is the way we'll use in the rest of this chapter.
-This makes checking the next and previous nodes for mergability very easy.
-It does dramatically increase the memeory overhead.
+This makes checking the next and previous nodes for merge-ability very easy.
+It does dramatically increase the memory overhead.
 Checking if a node can be merged can be done via `(cur_node->prev).status = FREE` and `(next_node->next).status = FREE`.
-* Otherwise without adding the next and prev pointer to the node, we can scan the heap from the start until the node before `ptr_to_free`, and if is free we can merge.
+* Otherwise, without adding the next and prev pointer to the node, we can scan the heap from the start until the node before `ptr_to_free`, and if is free we can merge.
 For the next node instead things are easier: we just need to check if the node starting at `ptr_to_free + ptr_size` if it is free is possible to merge.
 By comparison this increases the runtime overhead of `free()`.

 Both solutions have their own pros and cons, like previously mentioned we'll go with the first one for these examples.
 Adding the `prev` and `next` pointers to the heap node struct leaves us with: